Thank you for joining our speaker cohort!

 Please note: We are still confirming venue tech capabilities.
 More information to come as available.

-Microphones: Each room will have at least one microphone (we hope to provide more, but are still verifying our tech set-up for each space).
+Microphones: Each room will have at least one microphone, and we endeavor to have multiple in each space, particularly when there are panels.
 Speakers are required to use the microphone during their presentation (yes, even if you have a loud voice!)
 During the Q&A portion, if we are able to provide a second microphone, we’ll ask room monitors to bring it around to those with questions.
 Please encourage attendees to wait for the mic to ask their questions or, if not possible, repeat the question for those who may not have heard it.
+A small exception: Due to venue specifications, there will not be a microphone in the Fellowship Hall at the Gig Harbor Church of the Nazarene.
+Please reach out if you have any concerns.

 Laptop: Every room will have a laptop with WiFi access, onto which your PowerPoint presentation will be loaded and ready to go.
 The Room Monitor will provide support, including ensuring the subtitle feature is activated.

 Videos: We hope to ensure that rooms are equipped for showing videos with audio; however, this may not be possible.
-If it is, we recommend embedding any videos you include in your PowerPoint presentation.
+If you would like to include a video, we recommend embedding it in your PowerPoint presentation and having a back-up plan in case it’s not available.

 The People